 Scholars believe that, based on its historical background, our country has long been a cradle of diverse cultures and civilizations.
-Throughout history, prosperous civilizations have flourished here, leaving behind valuable memories and profound thoughts of the ancient world, buried in
+Throughout history, prosperous civilizations have flourished here, leaving behind valuable memories and

 Positioned at the heart of Asia, Afghanistan has always served as a bridge between Eastern and Western civilizations.
 One such example is its role in the spread of Buddhism.
 This religious tradition took root in Afghanistan, flourished between the 1st and 2nd centuries AD, and expanded both eastward and westward.
 This era coincided with the powerful reign of the Kushan Empire, particularly under Kanishka the Great, during which Afghanistan saw a significant cultural and religious boom.
 Religion held a special place in the lives of people, leading them to construct numerous temples and sacred sites for worship.
 These religious and cultural structures enriched Afghanistan's historical and spiritual heritage, leaving a legacy that remains a source of national pride today.